101arrowz/parcel-plugin-precache-manifest/README.md

 }
 ```

+All parameters have aliases.
+If you see inconsistencies in these docs, it's probably fine; you can use multiple names for one value.

 The `files` key is a list of files to cache (paths depend on publicURL given to Parcel). `ver` is a hash of the build and will change itself if you ever update your app.
 It's useful for purging old cache when updating the client from a service worker.

 The filename defaults to `precache-manifest.js` and the variable name defaults to `__precacheManifest` (like Workbox-based systems).
 However, you can customize this in `package.json`.